Penny167/meet/README.md

 serverless deploy
 ```

-**4. Replace existing code and credentials**<br>
+**4. Saving the reconfigured files to github and deploying to the live website**<br>
-By this stage your local files should be configured to run the app from your own remote server and hosted on your own live website linked to your gitub repository.
+By this stage your local files should be configured to run the app from your own remote server and hosted on your own live website linked to your github repository.
 To deploy the app commit all of your changes and push to your main github branch then run:
 ```
 npm run deploy
 ```